 The Bank also continued to expand its business by seizing opportunities in identified rural and semi-urban markets, and by embracing digital.
 As part of its Deep Geo initiative, the Bank had adopted an asset led customer acquisition strategy to drive higher growth and increase market share in rural and semi-urban markets.
 During the year, the Bank expanded this strategy to 1,577 branches as compared to 387 branches in fiscal 2020.
 The Bank also partnered with 6,303 common service centers (CSCs) that would act as an extension arm for branches to further increase its reach in deeper geographies.
 The Deep Geo strategy also complements the Bank's PSL strategy meaningfully and the Bank continues to work towards strengthening policies to increase PSL sourcing from these regions.
-During the year, the disbursements from Deep Geo branches grew 59%; 86% of the disbursements were towards secured loans and 55% of the disbursements were PSL compliant.
+During the year, the disbursements from Deep Geo branches grew 59%; 86% of the disbursements were PSL compliant.